Ross Holmes

-Elliott Ross Holmes (born June 14, 1984) is an American violinist, fiddler, composer and producer known for his progressive style that is genre fluid, mixing old and new world styles.
+Elliott Ross Holmes (born June 14, 1984) is an American violinist, composer and producer known for his progressive style that is genre fluid, mixing old and new world styles.
 Since 2018, Holmes has been a member of the Nitty Gritty Dirt Band.

 Early life

 Growing up in Fort Worth, Texas, Holmes was inspired by the Texas music scene and competitive fiddle playing.
 His Grandfather played the violin and that was Ross’s first introduction to the instrument.
 At the age of 8, his younger sister (Katie Shore from Asleep at the Wheel) started taking fiddle lessons and this quickly piqued Ross’s interest to learn the instrument for himself.

 Holmes foundational training combined Texas contest fiddle and classical styles taught to him by his mentors, Texas fiddlers Jimmie Don Bates, Joey McKenzie and Dr. Kurt Sprenger of the Warsaw National Philharmonic Orchestra.
 At the age of 11, Holmes enrolled in the Mark O’Connor string camp which acted as a major catalyst for him to pursue a career in music.
 Additionally, his background and training as a member of the Texas Boys Choir was Holmes first exposure as a touring musician across the U.S.